All-American Girls Professional Baseball League

 The league was conceived by Philip K. Wrigley, owner of the Chicago Cubs, during World War II.
 It was meant to maintain baseball in the public eye in the Midwest at a time when many of baseball's male players were in military service.
 The league was founded with four teams in 1943, under a centralized single-owner entity structure.
 After the 1944 season, the league was sold to Arthur Meyerhoff, a Chicago advertising executive.
 Max Carey replaced Sells as league president.
 Hitting was sparse in the early years until rule changes equalized the playing field after the 1949 season.
 After the 1950 season, the team directors voted to purchase the league from Meyerhoff and operate independently.
 The league's attendance began to decline around 1950, as minor leagues restarted and Major League games began to be televised.
 The league folded after the 1954 season, having lasted much longer than many believed it would have back in 1943.

-While the game played eventually evolved to something similar to baseball, the principal persistent differences were in the size of the diamond, the pitching styles and the size of the ball.
+Although the league used baseball rules (e.g. allowing stolen bases) since its inception, it gradually transitioned the pitching style, ball, and field dimensions from softball-like to nearly regulation baseball between 1943 and 1954.
 The players were also required to wear short skirts during play and lipstick at all times, were preferably to have long hair, and could not wear slacks or trousers at any time.
 These requirements were part of a strict code of rules that all players were held to.
 Additionally, players were sent to charm school so they could represent the league properly.

 There was a renewed interest in the league in 1988 when the Baseball Hall of Fame created an exhibit on the league.
 Interest truly peaked in 1992 with the release of A League Of Their Own, a fictional film based on the league.